 Here’s what you’re team’s going to need for effective collaboration in the workplace.

-Effective communication is what separates successful teams to the ones who fail.
-Having clear instructions from the get go and throughout the project delivery, asking questions instead of making assumptions, and actively listening to the members of your team can not only create a culture of camaraderie, but it also provides transparency in your responsibilities and expectations.
+Effective communication is what separates successful teams from the ones who fail.
+Having clear instructions from the get-go and throughout the project delivery, asking questions instead of making assumptions, and actively listening to the members of your team can not only create a culture of camaraderie but also provides transparency in your responsibilities and expectations.
 It can also reduce stress levels and tensions that can sometimes arise when working closely with others.

 An employee who is detached from the work, their peers, and the project’s goal is not going to want to collaborate.
-To prevent a disengaged team, ensure that every member knows their purpose, and that their contribution towards the project is valued.
+To prevent a disengaged team, ensure that every member knows their purpose and that their contribution to the project is valued.
 Remember that an engaged team is also a happy and focused one, too.